 With Avada Layouts, there are two main components – Layouts, and Layout Sections.
 It is crucial to understand the difference between these two.
 It is perhaps easiest to think of a Layout as simply a container that holds the page content.
 The content itself, however, comes from the Layout Sections.

 Structurally, Avada has four Layout Sections: the Header, the Page Title Bar, the Content area, and the Footer.
-In the Header, for example, is the Logo area and the menu, and sliders, when attached through the theme options, are also in the Header Layout Section.
+In the Header, for example, is the Logo area and the menu, and sliders, when attached through the global options, are also in the Header Layout Section.